Resident Tutors

 Dr Jack Tan (he/him)

-Teaching areas: Literature, Creative Writing, Essay Writing, Collaborative Music
+Teaching areas: Literature, Creative Writing, Education

 Jack is a keen collaborative pianist.
 At JCH, he performs regularly with student musicians and the JCH Choir.
-At St Jude’s Anglican Church, he serves as keyboard player for worship bands.
+At St Jude’s Anglican Church, he serves as leader and keyboard player for worship bands.
 Jack holds a Licentiate of the Royal Schools of Music (LRSM) with distinction in piano performance.

 Prior to his arrival in Melbourne, Jack worked as a piano teacher and classroom teacher in Singapore and Shanghai.
 Outside academia and music, Jack enjoys visual arts, cafés and bookstores, as well as driving and road trips.